Wolverine/Nick Fury: Scorpio Rising: Publication history

-The story was reprinted in Wolverine & Nick Fury: Scorpio in 2012, which contains the three stories of the trilogy, Wolverine/Nick Fury: The Scorpio Connection and Wolverine: Bloody Choices being the other two.
+The story was reprinted in Wolverine & Nick Fury: Scorpio in 2012, which contains the three stories of the Wolverine/Nick Fury trilogy, Wolverine/Nick Fury: The Scorpio Connection and Wolverine: Bloody Choices being the other two.

 Plot

 Fury's son, Mikel, is having a hard time training to become S.H.I.E.L.D. agent and soon he's seduced away by the cry of his homeland, Carpassia, which is undergoing revolution.
 He takes the Cosmic Key and heads for Carpassia, where HYDRA is using LMDs to wage war and to bait Mikel so Hydra steal the Key from him.
 Fury and Wolverine team up again to set Scorpio straight and free the country of HYDRA.
 It is later revealed that Mikel is the heir to the Carpassian throne from before the country was taken over by the Soviet Union.
 After Hydra is defeated, he runs for president and wins the election.